joness02/IMDB-movie-reviews-sentiment-analysis/README.md

 ### Data

   * Type: CSV file.
-  * Size: How much data?
+  * Size: The dataset contained 50,000 data points.
   * Instances (Train, Test, Validation Split): There are 50,000 data points in this dataset which were divided into 80-20 split for training and testing with none for validation.

 #### Preprocessing / Clean up